lygstate/cpathjoin/docs/reference/cwk_path_get_segment_type.md

 Ouput:
 ```
-The segment type is CWK_BACK.
+The segment type is CPJ_BACK.
 ```

 ## Changelog